emortlock/tailwind-react-ui/docs/installation.md

 npm i @eddm/tailwind-react
 ```

+Note that the library doesn't provide any styling out of the box, `tailwindcss` is a peer dependency so it's necessary to also follow the instructions at https://tailwindcss.com/docs/installation.

 ### Webpack Alias

 In order to simplify your import calls it would be worthwhile making use of the `alias` functionality in Webpack to avoid needing to use the scope within your component files: